xonsh/xonsh/docs/tutorial.rst

 XONSH_HISTORY_SIZE 8128                        Number of items to store in the
                                                history.
 XONSH_HISTORY_FILE ``'~/.xonsh_history'``      Location of history file
+BASH_COMPLETIONS   ``[] or ['/etc/...']``      This is a list of strings that
+                                               specifies where the BASH
+                                               completion files may be found.
+                                               The default values is platform
+                                               dependent, but sane.
 ================== =========================== ================================

 Customizing the prompt is probably the most common reason for altering an